-- Eye Awaken: Done when Sylvia becomes a zombie.
+- Eye Awaken: Done when Alice becomes a zombie.

 - Grave Robbing: Because local superstitions keeps Dr. Thompson from performing a proper autopsy, he and Sir James have to resort to robbing a grave in an attempt to perform one.

 - Hollywood Voodoo: Zombies controlled by voodoo dolls.

 - Improvised Weapon: When Sir James attacked by one of Hamilton's men, he defends himself with a candlestick.

 - The Living Dead: After Zombie!John Martinus kills Alice and throws her down the hillside, she blinks when Sylvia picks her up.
 She is also visibly breathing on the examination table after Sir James and her husband have dug her up from her grave.
 (This is before she became zombified.)

 - Man on Fire: When the voodoo dolls controlling the zombies catch fire, so do they.

 - The Power of Blood: Blood is an essential part of turning someone into a zombie.

 - Rise from Your Grave: After witnessing Alice's second death, Dr. Thompson faints and has a nightmare where he sees the dead rising from their graves.